ayashrath/analyze-whatsapp-chat/README.md

 ## Limitations

-- Requires a mobile device to export data.
+- Needs the user to export the whatsapp chat that needs to be analysed manually from a mobile device.
-- It works only on the data available by exporting the chat from the mobile app, which means it will not work on any messages that are cleared out.
+- It works only on the data available by exporting the chat from the mobile app, which means it will not work on deleted messages.
 - It can't analyse data that may appear on your phone but is not in the exported .txt file.
 For example - in the app, we can see all the members in the group, but here we can only get a list of all the members who have their chat in the exported .txt file

-## Building
+## Making the Executables

-### To make a single executable from project files

 1. Open the build.py file located in the tests directory.
 2. Change the values of variables FILE_LST, MODULES_LST and BUILD_ON_UNIX_SYSTEM, if required.